InukaAsith/DTVfree/README.md

 DreamTV is a web browser, Websites and content accessed through this app is belongs to website authors.
 DreamTVfree app or developer does not hold any accountability for any of that

+### Data collection and Privacy

+This application does not collect or store personal data.

 ## Credits

 https://github.com/mehmetumit/VitaBrowser/